codeinthehole/codeinthehole.hugo/content/tips/advanced-pull-request-crafting.md

 I spend most of my day reviewing pull requests in Github.
 These are my working notes on what makes a good PR.

-### Explain why you did what you did
+### Purpose?

 <!-- Title/description -->

 It should be clear to the reviewer what change is being made and, crucially, why.
-So choose a good PR title and use the description to detail the motivation for a change.
+So ensure your title and description convey the purpose of the PR.
 Consider including:

-- Screenshots, such as snaps of a new UI or graphs of the devastating performance improvement your PR delivers.
+- Screenshots --- such as snaps or gifs of a new UI, or graphs of the devastating performance improvement your PR delivers.

-- Deployment notes.
-For example, flagging up database schema changes or new configuration that need careful handling when rolling out to production.
+- Deployment notes --- flag up database schema changes or when new configuration is needed.
+No surprises.

-- Links to relevant resources like a ticket in an issue tracker or influential blog post.
+This is basic stuff so we won't dwell: consult [How to write the perfect pull request](https://blog.github.com/2015-01-21-how-to-write-the-perfect-pull-request/) from the Github blog for more on good descriptions and titles.

 <!-- Commits -->